EazyMcGee/TheMovieDatabaseForm/README.md

 - Shows information about a movie by its title
 - Shows a list of similar movies

-This was created consuming the [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) (TMD) APO (registration required):
+This was created consuming the [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) (TMD) API (registration required):

 The information to be returned is the following